How to Check Storage on Your iPhone

 Option 2: iTunes Settings Menu

-People google long questions, such as “how to find out your iPhone capacity without turning on,” or maybe “how to view the memory on your iPhone without going into settings.”
-Here’s how to check how many GBs your iPhone has without even touching it.
+People google long questions, such as “How to find out your iPhone capacity without turning on,” or maybe “How to view the memory on your iPhone without going into settings.”
+Here’s how to check how many GBs your iPhone has without touching it.

-• Step 1: Boot up your computer so you can access Finder or iTunes
+• Step 1: Boot up your computer to access Finder or iTunes.

 Option 3: IMEI Lookup (International Mobile Equipment Identity)

-• Step 2: Find a free IMEI lookup tool on the internet, such as IMEI.info, iunclocker.com, or imei24.com
+• Step 2: Find a free IMEI lookup tool on the internet, like IMEI.info.

 Option 4: Check Your Carrier Account

-Carriers like AT&T, T-Mobile, Verizon, and Sprint may or may not list your iPhone’s storage capacity when you register it with them.
+Carriers like AT&T, T-Mobile, Verizon, and Sprint may or may not list your iPhone’s storage capacity when registering it with them.
 Some of them keep up-to-date records, so visit their website to check.

 Option 5: Check Original Packaging/Receipt